rethinkdb/rethinkdb-ngconf/README.md

-# rethinkdb-ngconf
+# Building realtime apps with RethinkDB and Angular

-Building realtime apps with RethinkDB and Angular (slides)
+These are the slides for my talk at ngconf about building realtime apps.